-The Liechtenstein Institute on Self-Determination will co-sponsor a workshop, "Gender Inclusive Responses to Conflict Related Sexual Violence," May 4, 2018, in 001 Robertson Hall.
-The workshop is co-sponsored with the All Survivors Project and will bring together academics, policy-makers, and key UN and NGO actors to discuss a framework for tangible measures that can be adopted to ensure that a gender-inclusive approach to sexual violence in conflict and the issue of sexual violence against males.
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community will co-sponsor a workshop, "Gender Inclusive Responses to Conflict Related Sexual Violence," May 4, 2018, in 001 Robertson Hall.
+The workshop is co-sponsored with the All Survivors Project and will bring together academics, policy-makers, and key UN and NGO actors to discuss the issue of sexual violence against males, and a framework for tangible measures that can be adopted to ensure that a gender-inclusive approach to sexual violence in conflict.
 The discussions will focus on how to improve the overall response to sexual violence in conflict by ensuring both gender inclusivity and gender competence.

 The workshop sessions are private and by invitation only.
 Princeton University faculty and students are invited to attend and should RSVP to Angella Sandford by Tuesday, May 1.